Fist Fight: Plot

-The two share a cell with other inmates, and Campbell secretly tricks an enormous inmate into giving Strickland a beating, but only when signaled.
-Campbell then returns to Strickland, who decides to call the fight off after everything that they have been through that day.
+They share a cell with other inmates, and Campbell secretly tricks an enormous one into giving Strickland a beating, but only when signaled.
+He then returns to Strickland, who decides to call the fight off after the hellish day they have had.
 The inmate nonetheless attacks Strickland, who easily knocks him out.
-Upon realizing Campbell's actions, Strickland declares the fight back on.
-The two are then released after the police discover the drug used to frame Strickland was only aspirin.
+Upon realizing Campbell was behind it, Strickland declares the fight back on.
+They are then released after the police discover the drug used to frame Strickland was only aspirin.

-Campbell heads back to meet up with the school board, Tyler, and Superintendent Johnson, but learns that his colleagues have all been fired.
-Campbell is one of the few to remain at his position.
-However, Campbell stands his ground and voices his complaints about the public school system not receiving the support it truly needs.
-He heads over to Ally's talent show, where her rendition of Big Sean's "I Don't Fuck with You" inspires him to finally stand up to Strickland.
+Campbell heads back to meet up with the school board, Tyler, and Superintendent Johnson but learns that his colleagues have all been fired.
+He is one of the few to remain in his position.
+However, he stands his ground and voices his complaints about the public school system not receiving the support it truly needs.
+He heads over to his daughter Ally's talent show, where her rendition of Big Sean's "I Don't Fuck with You" inspires him to finally stand up to Strickland.

 In the school parking lot, Campbell and Strickland engage in a frenzied fight that is dragged throughout the school.
+Strickland dominates the fight early on, however Campbell gains the upper hand and seemingly knocks him out with a fire extinguisher.
+As he celebrates his victory prematurely, Strickland reappears and knocks him out with a single punch, ending the fight.

-During it, Strickland answers Campbell's phone and learns that Maggie is about to give birth.
-Showing mercy on Campbell, Strickland drives him to the hospital, thus ending the fight on friendly terms.
+During this time, Strickland answers Campbell's phone and learns that his wife Maggie is in labor.
+Showing mercy on Campbell, Strickland drives him to the hospital, thus ending their feud.

-That summer, Tyler arrives at the Campbell household to tell Campbell that the publicity and public outcry the fight generated has forced the Department of Education to put more effort and money into their schools, and he must rehire Campbell and Strickland.
+That summer, Tyler arrives at the Campbells' to tell Campbell that the publicity and public outcry the fight generated has forced the Department of Education to put more effort and money into their schools, so he must rehire Campbell and Strickland.
 Campbell accepts on the condition that the rest of his colleagues be reinstated as well.

 As the new school year begins, the faculty return to their respective positions.
 Campbell and Strickland, now best friends, are ready to enforce learning with Campbell being much more assertive towards the students.

 In a post-credits scene, Crawford is seen flirting with the 911 operator in person.
-After rapping for her, Crawford realizes that he does not know her name.
+After rapping for her, he realizes he does not know her name.